knative/docs/docs/serving/app-security/security-guard-quickstart.md

 Continue to [Security-Guard alert example](./security-guard-example-alerts.md) to test your installation

-Then continue to [Using Security-Guard](./security-guard-using.md) to learn about managing the security of the service
+See the [Using Security-Guard section](./security-guard-about.md) to learn about managing the security of the service

 ## Cleanup